GoogleCloudPlatform/java-docs-samples/appengine/endpoints-frameworks-v2/discovery/README.md

 Frameworks and the new Endpoints Frameworks are denoted as Endpoints Frameworks v1.0 and Endpoints Frameworks v2.0 respectively.

-Google Cloud Endpoints Frameworks v2.0 provides new functionality at a cost and uses an OpenAPI specification instead of the discovery document.
+Google Cloud Endpoints Frameworks v2.0 provides new functionality which may require payment and uses an OpenAPI specification instead of the discovery document.
 The OpenAPI development process is explained [here][8] and a quickstart is provided [here][9].

 ## Products
 - [Google App Engine Standard][1]